From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Introduction

 Active labour market policies (ALMPs) are widely adopted by governments worldwide to improve the reintegration of the unemployed into the labour market.
 According to the OECD, the Swiss government annually spends around 0.5\% of GDP on such measures to support unemployed individuals to find a new job \citep{OECD:2024}, placing its expenditure slightly above the OECD average.
 However, the empirical evidence on the effectiveness of these programmes is mixed \cite*[e.g.,][]{10.1093/jeea/jvx028, gerfin2002microeconometric, lalive2008impact}, with some even expected to have detrimental effects on re-employment probabilities and future earnings.
 While certain programmes may show overall ineffectiveness, they could still offer substantial benefits to specific subgroups of the unemployed.
 Therefore, knowing which groups profit most from a specific programme is crucial for optimising the assignment decisions.

-Despite numerous assessments of the Swiss ALMPs in the past, the current understanding of the heterogeneous effects of these measures remains limited, as noted e.g. in \citet*{Seco:2024a}.
+Despite numerous assessments of the Swiss ALMPs in the past, the current understanding of the heterogeneous effects of these measures remains limited, as noted e.g.~in \citet*{Seco:2024a}.
 Therefore, this paper aims to address this issue.
 In particular, it investigates the effects of participating in ALMPs on individual future employment and earnings by leveraging an extensive Swiss administrative dataset covering all unemployed between 2004 to 2018 and their labour market histories.
 By incorporating recent methodological advancements in causal machine learning (CML) and the optimal policy learning literature, the analysis offers granular estimates of effect heterogeneities among subgroups.
 Furthermore, it provides recommendations for improving individual programme assignments.
-The methodology aligns with \cite*{cockx2023priority}, utilising an unconfoundedness identification strategy and employing the Modified Causal Forest (MCF), a causal machine learning estimator introduced by \citet*{lechner2022modified} for estimation.\footnote{In a comparison of the MCF to Double Machine Learning and the Generalized Regression Forest, \cite{Lechner:2024} document the MCF's reliability and robustness.}
+The methodology aligns with \cite*{cockx2023priority}, utilising an unconfoundedness identification strategy and employing the Modified Causal Forest (MCF), a causal machine learning estimator introduced by \citet*{lechner2022modified} for estimation.\footnote{In a comparison of the MCF to Double Machine Learning and the Generalized Random Forest, \cite{Lechner:2024} document the MCF's reliability and robustness.}

 The paper contributes to the literature in different ways.
-Firstly, employing flexible CML methods enhances the evaluation of programmes by yielding more precise and reliable estimates that are robust to errors from model misspecification.
-Secondly, the CML methods allow us to uncover heterogeneities to a much greater extent than was previously achievable.
-Beyond merely describing such heterogeneities, the paper focuses on detecting the drivers behind the effect variations, aiming to identify the underlying mechanisms contributing to these disparities.
-Thirdly, the allocation of the unemployed is analysed in a data-driven way, considering factors such as explainability and capacity constraints.
+Firstly, employing flexible CML methods enhances the evaluation of programmes by yielding estimates that are robust to errors from model misspecification.
+Secondly, the CML methods allow us to uncover heterogeneities to a much greater extent than was previously achievable \citep{Baiardi:2024}.
+Beyond merely describing such heterogeneities, the paper focuses on detecting the drivers behind the effect variations, aiming to uncover the underlying mechanisms contributing to these disparities.
+Thirdly, the allocation of the unemployed is analysed in a data-driven way, considering factors such as interpretability and capacity constraints.
 This allows us to make recommendations to policymakers on whom to assign to which programme.
 Lastly, the paper reassesses the Swiss ALMPs to address their more recent relevance, potentially affected by changes in Switzerland's economic and labour environments due to globalisation, technological progress, and demographic shifts.
-This
+This reassessment is vital to ascertain the continued effectiveness of these programmes.